interest-protocol/sui-defi/README.md

 - **ipx:** The governance token of Interest Protocol
 - **sui-dollar:** The stable coin of Interest Protocol
 - **library:** It contains utility functions that are used by other modules
+- **airdrop:** It contains the module to airdrop the IPX governance token to whitelisted accounts

 ## Functionality